 Training program

-The supplier shall employ trained and competent personnel for all crimping operations
+The supplier shall employ trained and certified personnel for all stripping and crimping operations implementing and maintaining a skill matrix.

 The supplier shall develop, maintain and implement a training programme, in conformance with ECSS-Q-ST-20.

 The aim of the training programme is to provide for excellence of workmanship and personnel skills, careful and safe operations, and improvement of the quality of crimped joints.